A Deep Unrolling Model with Hybrid Optimization Structure for Hyperspectral Image Deconvolution: Proposed Optimization based Model

-\section{Fixed point Calculation: Forward and Backward pass}
+\subsubsection{Fixed point Calculation: Forward and Backward pass}

 With the iteration map $g_\theta(\cdot, Y)$ effectively designed, two key challenges emerge.
-The first challenge involves computing a fixed point during the forward pass, given a noisy blurred image $Y$ and the neural network denoiser weights $\theta$.
-The second challenge focuses on efficiently obtaining network parameters during the training process, considering pairs of pairs of ground-truth hyperspectral images and their degraded images $\{X_p, Y_p\}_{i=1}^{P}$.
+The first challenge consists in computing a fixed point during the forward pass, given a noisy blurred image $Y$ and the neural network denoiser weights $\theta$.
+The second challenge is concerned with efficiently obtaining network parameters during the training process.

-To simplify notations and calculations, we examine only one pair of training data, $X$ and $Y$.
-Moreover, the vectorized forms of the images $Y$, and $X$, represented as $y$ and $x$ is used.
-This approach, without loss of generality, offers a simpler description of the problem and aids in analyzing the forward pass and training procedures of the proposed deep equilibrium model.